Mitchell Wiggins: National team career

 Wiggins played for the US national basketball team at the 1982 FIBA World Championship, winning the silver medal.

 Coaching career

 In the 2000s Wiggins tried coaching in the lower leagues.

 Personal life

 Wiggins' wife, Marita Payne-Wiggins, competed for Canada in track and field at the 1984 Summer Olympics, winning two silver medals.
 Since 2002, their family has resided in Vaughan, Ontario, Canada.
-Wiggins' youngest son, Andrew was selected first overall in the 2014 NBA draft by the Cleveland Cavaliers.
-Wiggins' oldest son, Mitchell Jr. played for Southeastern University and his middle son Nicholas Wiggins plays professionally.
+Wiggins' youngest son, Andrew, was selected first overall in the 2014 NBA draft by the Cleveland Cavaliers.
+Wiggins' oldest son, Mitchell Jr., played for Southeastern University and his middle son Nicholas Wiggins plays professionally.
 Both Mitchell Jr. and Nick were drafted by the Harlem Globetrotters in 2014.
 Wiggins also has three daughters: Stephanie, Angelica, and Taya.

+Wiggins died on September 9, 2024, at the age of 64.